glmvc/first-site-upgrade/README.md

 ## 🛸 ... and with this website project i learn and challenge myself on my journey as a web developer

-### 🌱 also this should be an *inspiration* and *resource* for anyone looking to get into or is just getting started with web development
+### 🌱 also, this should be an *inspiration* and *resource* for anyone looking to get into or is just getting started with web development

 - #### visit the [first site upgrade website](https://glmvc.github.io/first-site-upgrade/ "first site upgrade website") and see for yourself 👀

 - #### check the [changelog on github](CHANGELOG.md "first site upgrade changelog on github") or on the [changelog page on the website](https://glmvc.github.io/first-site-upgrade/ "first site upgrade changelog") to see what has changed / been improved compared to the [first-site](https://glmvc.github.io/first-site/ "first site website") 📋

-- #### do you notice anything that's incorrect, not ideal or doesn't follow good practice? 😵‍💫
+- #### do you notice anything that's incorrect, not ideal, or doesn't follow good practice? 😵‍💫
     - let me know in a message or create an issue
-    - or fix it yourself and create a pull request afterwards
+    - or fix it yourself and create a pull request afterward
     - i try very hard to implement everything with perfection, but as we all know 4 eyes see more than 2 and one cannot know everything
     - i'm always open for further suggestions / ideas